publiccodenet/about/activities/events/attending-events.md

 * Tweet the URL of any HackMD running notes document so we create crowdsourced event notes in English.
 Do not include secret notes in the document.
 * Ask the team to share any good photos they take.
 * Tweet at least once per session - follow the generic tweet with specific comments crafted during the session.
+We don't want to spam our followers so I wouldn't tweet that often.
+I'd just tweet something that could be an interesting content for our followers.
+I'd advise to get involved in threads during the event instead of publishing that much "new content".

 ### After

-* [Publish a blogpost](https://github.com/publiccodenet/blog) promptly (based on good photos, running notes, team debrief and tweets).
+* [Publish a blogpost](https://github.com/publiccodenet/blog) promptly (no more than a week later) (based on good photos, running notes, team debrief and tweets).
+* Establish a plan of follow ups: 1st contact right after the event (<2 days after), 2nd contact a week later that mail/invitation and a 3rd one a month later in case the communication flow gets interrupted.